JimLucas95338/Portfolio/README.md

 ![Porfessional Picture of Jim Lucas](/images/Jim_L.jpg)

 Hi there!
-I'm James (Jim) Lucas, a former Senior Product Manager transitioning into the world of software development.
+I'm James (Jim) Lucas, a Senior Product Manager transitioning into the world of software development.
 With over a decade of experience in the biotechnology industry, I bring a unique blend of product development expertise, AI/ML proficiency, and cross-functional team leadership to my projects.

 ## Contact Information
 Name: James (Jim) Lucas